HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

   classes="height-16vw-122px",
-  caption="The gradient with the most color stops, 646.", description="A screenshot of the gradient with the most color stops, which is a series of intricate multicolor stripes of varying hues.", alt="A screenshot of the gradient with the most color stops, which is a series of intricate multicolor stripes of varying hues.", width=600, height=122
+  caption="The gradient with the most color stops, 646.", description="A screenshot of the gradient with the most color stops, which is a series of intricate multicolor stripes of varying hues.", width=600, height=122
 ) }}